Reviewed by Jame Jimenez

 Cork Succulent Magnets:

-3. Plant small succulent cutting with minimal soil
+- Plant a small succulent cutting with minimal soil

-4. Attach strong magnet to back with epoxy
+- Attach a strong magnet to the back with epoxy

 Bottle caps can be used to create fridge magnets using glue and magnets from craft stores—especially meaningful when caps represent travel memories or special occasions.

-Troubleshooting: If magnets won't stick well, clean cap interior with rubbing alcohol before applying adhesive.
+Troubleshooting: If magnets won't stick well, clean the cap interior with rubbing alcohol before applying adhesive.

 Your Trash-to-Treasure Action Plan